 Contact us : (847) 690-1776

-At CORE Orthopedics, Dr. Joseph Krob, specializes in endoscopic and minimally invasive spine surgery, helping patients find relief from back and neck pain.
+At CORE Orthopedics, Dr. Joseph Krob offers endoscopic spine surgery, a minimally invasive procedure that helps patients find relief from back and neck pain without the long recovery times of traditional surgery.

 What Is Endoscopic Surgery?